Sabuja-GH/Recommender-system/README2.md

     * In the beginning, the input is the same as the target.
     * X-visible nodes, that are at the start i.e, v0.
 * Ph0,_ - to get this we will use sample_h method which we have created earlier (ph0,_ )-which means we just want the first element of the output not to include the Bernoulli samples.
-* Another for loop for k steps of contrastive divergence
+* Another for loop for k steps of contrastive divergence.

       Gibbs sampling consists of making the Gibbs chain of several round trips from the visible note to the hidden note then from the hidden note the visible nodes’.
 In each round trip of this Gibbs chain of Gibbs sampling,